 If your broker is being paid—in one way or another—by the landlord, expect there to be a lease of at least a year.
 Property owners simply don’t want to fork up the cash to pay a broker for a tenant, only to have the tenant move out two months later.
 So if you’re looking for a year lease, this won’t be a problem.
 But since you may prefer the flexibility of a month-to-month situation, just make sure you ask the lease terms right away.

 Although some landlords don’t check credit and background information, the majority do.
-The most important thing is that you are 100% honest on your applications and up-front when speaking with prospective landlords.
+The most important thing is that you are 100 percent honest on your applications and up front when speaking with prospective landlords.
 Personally, I do feel comfortable renting to someone whose done a short sale as long as they have a steady income, but I don’t feel comfortable renting to anyone with previous evictions.

 Several months before you apply for an apartment, pull a copy of your own credit report.
 This way, if there are any incorrect items, you have time to contact the credit reporting agencies and get them corrected.
 If you’ve had credit issues in the past but you’re working on it, “get a letter from a previous landlord describing your positive payment history and photocopies of rent checks” says Brigitte Yuille of Bankrate.com.

 Some landlords will always demand clean credit.
-But the more up-front you are about credit issues, the more like you’ll find a landlord willing to work with you.
+But the more up front you are about credit issues, the more likely you’ll find a landlord willing to work with you.
 And if you use the following trick, you’ll find landlords will actually want to compete to get you in their rentals.

 Broker or no broker, good credit or bad, the most important thing you want to do in your apartment search is to market yourself as a good tenant.

-Right now, it’s a landlord’s market.
-There’s a surge of renters who have either gone through foreclosure or are simply waiting out the sleepy housing market.
+Right now, it’s a landlord’s market, as demand for housing far outstrips supply, especially in cities like Boston, San Francisco, and New York.
 That means at best it will be hard to negotiate a lower rent and at worst you may be competing with other prospective tenants to land the apartment you want.

 But because you’re a Money Under 30 reader, you’re looking for an edge over the competition.
 You can get that edge by applying for an apartment like you apply for a job.
 The key is put yourself in the landlord’s shoes.
 Many landlords are people just like you and me who own a few properties as part of their financial plan.
 A landlord wants responsible tenants who will pay the rent on time, who won’t trash the apartment, and who will stay put for at least a year so the landlord doesn’t have to go through the expense of a search too often.

 The landlord or manager showing the apartment will be taking mental notes when you meet to tour the apartment.
-Don’t roll out of bed without showing wearing last night’s beer-stained jeans.
+Don’t roll out of bed without showering or wear last night’s beer-stained jeans.
 You don’t have to wear a suit, but the idea is to look like a responsible young professional, not a party animal.

 The image of apartment living being a generic one-bedroom unit in a sprawling brick complex with a dingy pool is totally outdated.
 These days, you can rent just about any type of property you could buy.
 Single family homes are more likely to have private yards and private washers and dryers or at least the hook-ups.
 Condos and apartments are typically less spacious, but also more affordable than renting a home.
 Finally, you may prefer apartment complexes with amenities and resident managers so if there is a problem, someone is always available to help.